phalpern/WG21-halpern/vector-execution-models.md

 This paper describes three vector models:

- 1. *Lockstep execution*: The model used by ISPC
+ 1. *Lockstep execution*
- 2. *Wavefront execution*: The model used by the Intel compiler
+ 2. *Wavefront execution*
- 3. *Explicit-barrier execution*: The model used by CUDA*.
+ 3. *Explicit-barrier execution*

 The models presented here differ from one another in the kind of interaction that is permitted across lanes and, consequently, the cross-lane dependencies that can be expressed by the programmer.
-Each model is strictly weaker (makes fewer ordering guarantees) than the one before it, so, for example, an implementation that supports lockstep execution fully conforms to wavefront and explicit-barrier execution semantics.
+Each model is strictly weaker (makes fewer ordering guarantees) than the one before it, so, for example, an implementation that implements lockstep execution meets all of the semantic constraints of the wavefront and explicit-barrier execution models.

-It is my understanding that the Intel compiler's vectorization model matches the second ("wavefront") model.
-The other two models are described for completeness and to provide a context for evaluating proposed vectorization features coming from both inside and outside Intel.
-Each model has a different set of pros and cons, so comparing them helps us understand the strengths and weaknesses of our current model.
+Each model has a different set of pros and cons, as described towards the end of this paper.
+It is important to note that the models, while similar in some ways, are mutually-exclusive; it is not practical to reason about a software system where multiple models are in use, nor for an implementation to generate code for multiple models (e.g., based on policy objects).

 This paper does not propose any syntax.
 Rather, it is a description of concepts that can be rendered using many different possible language constructs.
-An important use of these models is as a set of fundamental concepts that we can use to judge the appropriateness of future language and library constructs and to help document those constructs that we choose to adopt.
+An important use of these models is as a set of fundamental concepts can be used to judge the appropriateness of future proposals for language and library constructs and to help document those constructs that are adopted.

 Concepts that are Common to All Vector Models
 =============================================